-(The reason will become obvious later.)
+(The reason for this will become obvious later on)

-Einstein gave us the ability to do this when he used the velocity of light to define the geometric properties of space-time because it allows one to convert a unit of time in his space-time universe to a unit of a *spatial* dimension identical to those in our three-dimensional universe .
-Additionally because the velocity of light is constant it is possible to defined a one to one correspondence between his space-time universe and one made up of four *spatial* dimensions.
+Einstein gave us the ability to do this when he use the equation E=mc^2 and the constant velocity of light to define the geometric properties of space-time because it provided a method of converting a unit of it he associated with energy to unit of space we feel he would have associated with mass.
+Additionally because the velocity of light is constant he also defined a one to one quantitative correspondence between his space-time universe and one made up of four *spatial* dimensions.

-For example the article, "Why is energy/mass quantized?”
+In the article “Why is energy/mass quantized?”
 Oct.
-4, 2007 showed that one can explain and understand the physicality of its particle properties in terms of the classical concept of waves by extrapolating the laws of resonance in a three-dimensional environment to a matter wave moving on “surface" of a three dimensional space manifold with respect to a fourth *spatial* dimension.
+4, 2007 it was shown one can understand the physicality of quantum properties energy/mass by extrapolating the laws of classical wave mechanics in a three-dimensional environment to a matter wave on a "surface" of a three-dimensional space manifold with respect to a fourth *spatial* dimension.

 The existence of four *spatial* dimensions would give a matter wave the ability to oscillate spatially on a "surface" between a third and fourth *spatial* dimensions thereby fulfilling one of the requirements for classical resonance to occur.

 These oscillations would be caused by an event such as the decay of a subatomic particle or the shifting of an electron in an atomic orbital.
-This would force the "surface" of a three-dimensional space manifold with respect to a fourth *spatial* dimension to oscillate with the frequency associated with the energy of that event.
+This would force the "surface" of a three-dimensional space manifold to oscillate with the frequency associated with the energy of that event.

 Copyright Jeffrey O’Callaghan 2014